cnichte/md-curcuma/README.md

 1. Splits a Markdown-Longform in separate Files at Headlines.
 2. Obsidian-Links (Images and Documents), copy Files on the fly.
-3. Latex-Formulas, Paragraph an Inline.
+3. Latex-Formulas, Paragraph and Inline.
 4. Frontmatter: Add, Replace, Map and Transform Values.
 5. Callouts.
 6. Remove Todos.